-Daniel Statham Architects was founded in London by Daniel Statham in 2006.
+Daniel Statham Studio was founded in London by Daniel Statham in 2007.
 The practice has won international competitions as well as direct commissions in Asia, Europe and the United States and built and collaborated on over 50 projects in a variety of sectors.
 The diverse international body of work includes arts and culture, commercial, educational, hospitality and leisure and residential buildings and spaces for both the private and public sectors.

 We have offices in London and Shanghai, providing architecture, interior and urban design services from concept to completion.
 Our design approach is characterised by evolving an aesthetic responding to the geographical location, cultural context and heritage.
 This results in an aesthetic driven by a rigorous design approach that is unique and appropriate to each individual client commission and budget.